db-benchmarks/db-benchmarks/README.md

 ### Scripts and configs

 - `run_configured_tests.sh`: Runs tests from a JSON config.
-Use `-c` to choose a config, `-t` to choose the Docker image tag for image-based runs, and `-s` to skip initialization.
+Use `-c` to choose a config, `-t` to choose the Docker image tag for image-based runs, and `-s` to skip initialization for configs that define `init`.
+The runner checks Manticore ports and server load before starting; occupied ports or sustained high load exit with code 2 so wrappers can classify the run as skipped.
 - `nightly_config.json`: Manticoresearch nightly config.
-It pulls `manticoresearch/manticore:<tag>`, checks the image version with `searchd --version`, prepares data before init, initializes configured Manticore engines, writes nightly output under `results/nightly/`, runs the initial benchmark phase, waits for the server to settle, runs retests, removes duplicate nightly result files for the same version/hash, saves only `results/nightly/`, and then sources the success hook if configured.
+It pulls `manticoresearch/manticore:<tag>`, checks the image version and hash with `searchd --version`, prepares data before init, runs the configured Manticore init hooks, writes nightly output under `results/nightly/`, runs the initial benchmark phase, waits for the server to settle, runs retests, skips suites or retests that already have matching results for the same version/hash, saves only `results/nightly/`, and then sources the success hook if configured.
+Init hooks may reuse existing indexes and print `No need to rebuild`; use `-s` only to skip the init step entirely.
 - `regular_config.json`: Regular important test config.
-It mirrors the previous `important_tests.sh` command list and does not save results by default.
+It mirrors the previous `important_tests.sh` command list, writes to the normal `results/<test>/<engine>` tree, and does not save results by default.
 - `important_tests.sh`: Compatibility wrapper for `./run_configured_tests.sh -c regular_config.json`.
 - `run_nightly.sh`: Runs nightly Manticoresearch tests for both `latest` and `dev` tags and handles dated logs plus failure/skipped hooks.